bcgov/aqwarnings/frontend/warnings/2025-10-23_Continue_PM10_Prince_George.md

 :::

-The Ministry of Environment and Parks in collaboration with the Northern Health Authority has issued an Air Quality Warning for Smithers due to elevated fine particulate matter.
+The Ministry of Environment and Parks in collaboration with the Northern Health Authority issued an Air Quality Warning for Prince George on October 21, 2025.
+The warning remains in effect due to elevated coarse particulate matter.

-Exposure to fine particulate matter is particularly a concern for infants, older adults, individuals with chronic conditions (such as asthma, COPD, heart disease, and diabetes) or respiratory infections, and those who are pregnant.
+Exposure to coarse particulate matter is particularly a concern for infants, older adults, individuals with chronic conditions (such as asthma, COPD, heart disease, and diabetes) or respiratory infections, and those who are pregnant.
 Persons with chronic underlying medical